 Beware binary thinking and false equivalencies.
 There are not two equal but opposite sides to every issue.
 Even viewing the issue as a spectrum is limiting as issues are often multi-dimensional or multi-layered.
 Not every opinion is equally valid.
-Resist binary thinking by avoiding binary language such as "both sides," presenting more than two perspectives, and brainstorming multiple potential options.
+Try to brainstorm multiple options and approaches.